bhusalgokarna/Modular_Base_Coding/README.md

        'MS_ACCT_WITH_SLY_INJ']

 **35 columns :**
-English, Dutch and French. each language has their own columns for same information, we will keep only one from three. and rename the column name to make more readable, understandable by column name.
+There are columns in different languages (English, Dutch and French).
+Each language has their own columns for same information, I will keep only one from three. and rename the column name to make more readable, understandable by column name.

 **176277 rows :**

 **Most of column's dtypes is Object.**
 Missing values in Buid-up area, coll_type, Light Condition, Road-Type and provincie.

 After seeing the original data, we need to follow some cleaning and validating steps.
 Check src/verkeerOngevallen/models/data_processor.py file to see more details about this process.
-This step is responsible for data cleaning, validating and data transforming.
+This step is responsible for data cleaning, validating, data transforming and printing the basic information about the data.
 This design promotes Polymorphism, enabling you to interchange implementations easily.

-By segregating these responsibilities, we ensure that changes in one area (e.g., adding a new data source) don't inadvertently impact another area
-(e.g., data cleaning logic).
+By segregating these responsibilities, we ensure that changes in one area (e.g., adding a new data source) don't inadvertently impact another area(e.g., data cleaning logic).

 **After cleaning our data, now its time to see and go through clean datafram :**

 Data cleaning, validating, transforming is the crusial steps to do data analysis.
 As we can see above clean_df, data is organized, more readable, validated data to do further analysis.

-**Columns : 19**
+**Columns : 20**

-#### ['Hour', 'DayOfWeek', 'BuiltUpArea', 'CollisionType', 'LightCondition','RoadType', 'Municipality', 'District', 'Province', 'Region','Accident', 'AccidentsWithFatalities', 'AccidentsWithFatalities30Days','AccidentsWithMinorInjuries', 'AccidentsWithSeriousInjuries','AccidentsWithSlightInjuries', 'Year', 'Month', 'Day_of_Month'],
+#### ['Hour', 'DayOfWeek', 'BuiltUpArea', 'CollisionType', 'LightCondition','RoadType', 'Municipality', 'District', 'Province', 'Region','Accident', 'AccidentsWithFatalities', 'AccidentsWithFatalities30Days','AccidentsWithMinorInjuries', 'AccidentsWithSeriousInjuries','AccidentsWithSlightInjuries', 'Year', 'Month', 'Day_of_Month','total_Death'],

 **rows : 176274**

-As you can see from above we didn't lose any  big amount of information we just have clean, validated data.
+As you can see from above we didn't lose any important information that can impact to the anlysis.

 ### During this process i needed to do following steps:
 ### Rename the columns.